HiassofT/MyPicoDOS/README.txt

 3. Some remarks about the builtin highspeed SIO code

-In general I'd recommend using the version of MyPicoDos that has highspeed SIO enabled by default, so that you can access all of your floppy drives and also AtariSIO/SIO2PC/APE/... at the highest possible speed.
+In general I'd recommend using the version of MyPicoDos that has highspeed SIO set to auto, so that you can access all of your floppy drives and also AtariSIO/SIO2PC/APE/... at the highest possible speed.

 One drawback of the builtin highspeed SIO code is that it completely